 Beka: I get psyched about social media, the sheer number of people that you can communicate with instantaneously is exciting.
 It’s been so crucial in our launch and initial growth.
 Social media gets a bad rep a lot of the time, but I think the other side of that is that when it’s used for good, you’ve got such a powerful tool.
 I’m all about encouraging and celebrating the positive side of it.
 I hope that Wise Boys can add to that.

-It is estimated that avoidable food waste costs New Zealand $870 million annually, the numbers are staggering.
 As a business how do you guys reduce avoidable food waste?

 Tim: It’s pretty tough for us.
 Being a food truck you gamble a lot on how much you might sell each week.
 Sometimes you nail it but sometimes we have too much left over at the end of the week.
 Any of our food waste that’s a no go is commercially composted by We Compost and sometimes we’ll take some buns to the Auckland City Mission when we’ve got a lot left over.

-Right now there is a lot of interest in the area of sustainability, in particular reducing environmental impact.
 Where do you feel we can reduce environmental impact the most?

 Tim: I think we’ve just got to do our best with the business that we’ve got.
 Making it easier for people to eat plant based meals is obviously the big thing for us.
 But we are also trying to be careful around our waste.
 Ideally we want to send as little as possible to landfill.
 We commercially compost all food scraps, we recycle all cans and bottles and glass and also we recycle soft plastics too.